adrienjoly/adrienjoly.github.io/pro/index.md

 - **Research** engineer and researcher, respectively at Gemalto and Alcatel-Lucent Bell Labs;
 - Technical **leader** in several startup companies, including Whyd and Algolia;
 - **Teacher** in several schools, including EEMI, ESGI and Web School Factory; (in Paris)
-- and I have **developed** and maintained many products as a contractor and entrepreneur – mostly open-source.
+- and I have **developed** and maintained many products as an employee, contractor and entrepreneur – including open-source software.

 In terms of technical stack and skills: